olebole/irafdoc/doc/apextract.apvariance.rst

   As a final step when computing a weighted/cleaned spectrum the total fluxes from the weighted spectrum and the simple unweighted spectrum (excluding any deviant and saturated pixels) are computed and a
-  <tt>"bias"</tt> factor of the ratio of the two fluxes is multiplied into
+  <span style="font-family: monospace;">"bias"</span> factor of the ratio of the two fluxes is multiplied into
   the weighted spectrum and the sigma estimate.
 This makes the total fluxes the same.
 The bias factor is recorded in the logfile if one is kept.
 Also a check is made for unusual bias factors.